spannerj/spencer-dev-env/README.md

 #### `/fragments/postgres-init-fragment.sql` (postgres)

-This file contains any SQL to run in postgres during the initial setup - at the minimum it will normally be creating a database and assigning permissions to the vagrant user.
-For complete isolation from other applications, perhaps consider creating a database-specific user (especially if this would match usage in higher regions).
+This file contains any SQL to run in postgres during the initial setup - at the minimum it will normally be creating a database and an application-specific user.

 [Example](http://192.168.249.38/common/dev-env/snippets/4)